top of page

 In my practice, I never start a PMOS treatment plan without first understanding exactly what is driving it in this particular patient.

 Every woman's PMOS is different.
 Some are driven primarily by insulin resistance.
-Some by androgen excess.
+Others by androgen excess.
 Some by adrenal dysfunction.
-Some by gut dysbiosis and the gut-estrogen connection.
-Many are by a combination of all of these.
+Many are influenced by gut dysbiosis and the gut-estrogen connection.
+Often, it is a combination of all these factors.

 That is why I begin with comprehensive investigation: